-The BMR for sale The BMR ownership program is designed to assist first-time median and moderate-income homebuyers.
-The BMR for-sale ownership program uses income limits published by HCD annually for Santa Clara County, per household size.
-HCD's income limits include the median (up to 100% AMI) and moderate-income categories and income limits are adjusted per household size.
-BMR for-sale program ownership program income limits per household size are published annually in the City's BMR program brochure.
-An example of median and moderate-income ranges is listed below.
+The BMR ownership program is designed to assist first-time median- and moderate-income homebuyers.
+The BMR ownership program uses income limits published by HCD annually for Santa Clara County, per household size.
+HCD's income limits include the median- and moderate-income categories and income limits are adjusted per household size.
+BMR ownership program income limits per household size are published annually.

-- Median Income (up to 100% AMI) BMR Ownership Units - Moderate Income (up to 120% AMI) BMR Ownership Units
+- Median Income (up to 100% AMI) - Moderate Income (up to 120% AMI)